csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Divitston Goldstone.md

 He's also very interested in how the five-cup shuffle game at [[Seven Hooves]] works, so the two of them are also working on that puzzle.

 Made us a replica ring, for [[Operation Incriminating Letters]] and told him it was for [[Rez]].
-Also gave us led for a magical-concealment box, and other soft metals
+Also gave us lead for a magical-concealment box, and other soft metals

 Along with [[Ghez Yhutl]], looked into a metal containing some mithril that was attached to a dead blue dragon.